mikrono/tModLoaderWiki_kr_ko/Add-section-about-tmod-file-in-the-"Build-Mod"-part.md

 7. **Items/[ItemName].png** - The corresponding sprite.

 ## Learn how to Build the Mod
 We now have a ready-made mod ready to be built.
 Start up tModLoader and click on the Mod Sources menu item.
 Now click the build and reload button.
+If you didn't get any errors, your mod will show up in the Mods menu!

 ![](http://i.imgur.com/jbCpSYc.png)